MarcoGarcia99ok/SalesTrendAnalyzer/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

 ### Feel Free to Customize
 You can further customize this README as needed.
-If there are specific steps you want to include in the **Usage** section
+If there are specific steps you want to include in the **Usage** section.

+### Acknowledgments
+Thank you to Federico Garay.